-One or single column email design functions well on desktop and mobile devices.
+One or single-column email design functions well on desktop and mobile devices.
 These mobile-first email designs frequently resize pictures and adapt to desktops.
 It assists customers in navigating email without overwhelming them.
 The one-column layout makes it apparent what information is crucial and directs the email recipient to the next step.

 6. A/B Testing

 Email design is an iterative method.
-It relies on analytics and audience response to identifying what works and what does not.
+It relies on analytics and audience response to identifying what works and does not.
 Getting the most out of email design necessitates upgrades and changes to the design and layout.

-Experiment with different email design ideas with the help of A/B testing to see which one works better with the target audience.
+Experiment with different email design ideas with the help of A/B testing to see which works better with the target audience.

 Ace the Perfect Email Design